Travelers rush to take advantage of China reopening

 The Transportation Ministry on Friday called on travelers to reduce trips and gatherings, particularly if they involve elderly people, pregnant women, small children and those with underlying conditions.

-Associated Press reporters Raf Wober, Alice Fung and Karmen Li contributed to this report from Hong Kong.
+Associated Press reporters Alice Fung and Karmen Li contributed to this report from Hong Kong.

 Credit: Li Bo